axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

 ## Image types and their impact
 There are four image types which can be added to an event where they carry different roles:

-* **logo:** the sailing event or league logo which gets displayed e.g. in the upper left corner next to the name of the sailing event.
+* **Logo:** the sailing event or league logo which gets displayed e.g. in the upper left corner next to the name of the sailing event.
-* **stage:** used as a banner for the sailing event and gets displayed e.g. on the landing page.
+* **Stage:** used as a banner for the sailing event and gets displayed e.g. on the landing page.
-* **teaser:** used to give a preview about the sailing event and gets displayed e.g. in the event overview where all events are grouped by years.
+* **Teaser:** used to give a preview about the sailing event and gets displayed e.g. in the event overview where all events are grouped by years.
-* **gallery:** representing the images which are displayed under the _media_ tab of each event.
+* **Gallery:** representing the images which are displayed under the _media_ tab of each event.

 ## Scale guidelines for several purposes
 For performance reasons, images should be scaled before uploading them.
 The following image resolutions showed up as good manner: